adeleporte/blog/vcoffee/content/posts/my-first-post.md

 ]
 ---

 My Terraform provider for VeloCloud is now available on the official Terraform registry.
-Checkout [https://registry.terraform.io/providers/adeleporte/velocloud/latest](https://registry.terraform.io/providers/adeleporte/velocloud/latest)
+Checkout [Velocloud TF provider docs](https://registry.terraform.io/providers/adeleporte/velocloud/latest)

 For me, it was the opportunity to learn more about: